wormhole-foundation/xdapp-book/src/projects/xmint/overview.md

 ### xdapp.config.json

-This maintains some constants about the chains RPC endpoints, private keys used to deploy code, etc. It also includes the Wormhole RPC endpoint.
+This maintains some constants about the chains RPC endpoints, private keys used to deploy code, deployed contract addresses, etc. It also includes the Wormhole RPC endpoint.